Menu

 Details

-Walter and Ada Bingley are celebrating their first wedding anniversary unaware that their friends and family are planning a surprise party for them.
+Walter and Ada Bingley celebrate their first wedding anniversary, unaware that that friends and family are planning a surprise party.
+Based on the 1970-71 sitcom of the same name.

 Release Date: Jan 01, 1972